 Elaine joined the Schuylkill River Greenways team in 2017 as the Executive Director.
-Elaine is an attorney who served eight years as an elected Commissioner in Radnor Township, and served as President of the Board for three of those years.
+In 2019 Elaine was elected to serve as a Council Member for Delaware County.
+Prior to that she served eight years as a Township Commissioner for Radnor Township, and served as President of the Board for three of those years.
 Before joining Radnor’s board, Elaine co-founded the Radnor Conservancy, where she served as Executive Director and President and focused on developing a conservation easement program and protecting the last remaining farm in Radnor, Ardrossan.
 She ran for state representative for the 165th District in 2016.
 She serves on many local and regional boards.
-Elaine and her husband John of 27 years have three adult children and she loves discovering the Schuylkill River Trail and river every day!
+Elaine and her husband John have three adult children and she loves discovering the Schuylkill River Trail and river every day!

 Tim has been with Schuylkill River Greenways since 2006 serving in several roles and functions over the years.
 He has almost 20 years of experience working in the nonprofit sector and over the last twelve years with SRG has managed multiple grant programs and dozens of projects.
 His passion is for the Schuylkill River Restoration Fund, a grant program that supports water quality projects throughout the watershed.
 He is also currently working on a project to develop a series of recreational hubs throughout river town communities along the Schuylkill.
 Tim lives near Skippack, PA with his wife and three children and when not on the job enjoys fishing, traveling, hanging out by rivers and a good campfire.